golioth/docs/docs/application-services/2-lightdb-stream/3-querying-data.md

 { "path": "env.hum", "alias": "humidity", "agg": "avg", "type": "float" }
 ```

-- Filter - Users can define a way to filter their data.
-We have 3 types currently.
+- Filters: Users can define a set of rules to filter their data.
-  - Equality filters will check if a value is equal, not equal, IN and not IN if a list is used.
+  - Equality filters will check if a value is equal, not equal, IN and not IN if
+    a list is used.
     - Operators: `=`, `<>`
   - Number Comparison filters will force a conversion to a float value. \
     - Operators: `<=`, `<`, `>=`, `>`